Farhad-Davaripour/Data_Exploratory_Analysis/README.md

 ### Overview
 * * *
-In this repository a data exploratory analysis is carried out on the Nutrition Facts of McDonald's Menu.
+This repository presents a data exploratory analysis on the Nutrition Facts of McDonald's Menu.
 The data set is provided by Kaggle.com.
     ✓ Link to the notebook: [Link](https://github.com/Farhad-Davaripour/Nutrition-Facts-for-McDonalds-Menu/blob/main/Data_Exploratory_Analysis_Using_Python_and_SQL.ipynb)
     ✓ Link to the dataset: [Link](https://www.kaggle.com/mcdonalds/nutrition-facts)